You: Can you show me how to build my business website? it appears I need one to be effective online.

 If you are using SBI you just fill in the information for each webpage in the blocks of the SBI Builder, and publish each page as you get it done.

-If you are a do-it-yourself-er, you would learn HTML coding to prepare your web pages, starting with a template page, so you can get them looking alike as if they all belong to the same place.
+If you are a do-it-yourself-er like me, you would learn HTML coding to prepare your web pages, starting with a template page, so you can get them looking alike as if they all belong to the same place.

 (The geeks generally want to be paid for their time trouble-shooting for you).

 Finally, be prepared to be learning all the rest of your life – well, at least as long as you want to make money online.
 When you are ready to give up on living; I guess it would be safe to stop learning then!

 To tell you the truth, there are so many ways to go about building a business website, and the planning stage is so crucial that I would highly recommend SBI (that stands for Solo Build It), where you are guided through all the brainstorming steps and all the options so thoroughly that if you follow the Action Guide (videos or manual) you cannot help but succeed!
 It just is not the over-night project that some would make you believe.

 Listen, if you can handle more than one project at once, I think you can be making profits faster if you set up an autoresponder and start a mailing list at the same time as your site.
 Prepare a funnel or capture page or two on your site, offering a good lead magnet (free, or at low cost).
 Then place ads on social media and AdWords, etc., to draw people to your funnel or capture page, so that you automatically subscribe them to your mailing list, in return for your lead magnet.

 When that’s all set up get into the habit of writing your mailing list two or three times a week, encourage them, give them more helpful information, and occasionally (about every 4th or 5th email) recommend some affiliate product that you know would be useful to them.
 That way you can start to make sales WHILE you are still building up your website.
 Remember, that’s your long-term project, but some of these other things could start too in the meantime.